 In Marin we have found that so many of the commuters we see on Bike to Work Day are the same folks we see cycling every day either to work, school or for errands.
 MCBC is so encouraged by the increased number of cyclists on the roads and paths ever day of the year.
 We congratulate you all!

 Here is one story that defines how unique Bike to Work Day is in Marin.

 Andy and David did their first bike commute together on Bike to Work Day in 2013.
 Since then they have been commuting twice a week on Tuesdays and Thursdays.
 David commutes from Corte Madera to Downtown San Francisco, and Andy commutes from Mill Valley to the city and then jumps on BART to finish his commute to Oakland.
 That’s 40% of their commuting now on the bike.
 They stopped at the Golden Gate refresher station to thank BTWD for getting them on their bikes to work.

-Click here to view photos of Marin County celebrating Bike to Work Day!
+Click here to view more Bike to Work Day pictures in Marin.

 Encourage your employer to promote Bike to Work Day and the Team Bike Challenge.